Jewels of Indochina

 Day 25-From Siem Reap, explore Angkor Thom

-We continue our exploration with a visit to the temples of King Jayavarman Vll, reputedly Angkor's greatest king.
-The fortified city of Angkor Thom, which he built at the end of the 12th century is enclosed by a square wall with five monumental gates decorated with stone elephant trunks.
-Originally, crocodiles inhabited the moat and huge statues of 54 different gods protected each gate.
-The city contains another of Angkor's true gems - The Bayon.
-Although not as impressive as Angkor Wat from a distance, The Bayon is nevertheless incredible for its maze of corridors, gothic style towers and magical central temples.
+Our exploration continues today with a visit to the temples of King Jayavarman Vll.
+The fortified city of Angkor Thom, which he built at the end of the 12th century, is enclosed by a square wall with five monumental gates.
+Originally, crocodiles inhabited the moat and huge statues of gods protected each gate.
+The city contains another of Angkor's true gems - The Bayon, known for its maze of corridors, gothic-style towers and magical central temples.
 We'll explore The Terrace of the Elephants and the Leper King, the Baphuon and Phimeanakas, and some of the surrounding temples such as Preah Khan.
-Please note that from the 1st January 2020 the third tier of the Bayon Temple - the striking centrepiece of the ancient city of Angkor Thom - will be closed until 2022 for extensive restoration.
-As a result, it will only be possible to view the large stone faces from a distance and it will not be possible to get up close.
-However, the two lower tiers will remain open and accessible, so it will be possible to view the impressive bas-reliefs and intricate stone carvings around the temple.

 26